 - To be completed prior to end of rotation:

 - SMART goal

 - A learning point that you would like to accomplish during your ICU clerkship.

 - Created and submitted by THIS Friday

 - If the goal is not submitted or is submitted late, this will be considered a concern for professionalism and practice-based learning clerkship competencies.

 - Directly observed interpretation of a critical care CXR.

 - Filled out by your fellow or attending

+- Directly observed POCUS activity.

+- Filled out by your fellow or attending

-- Patient Data Log
+- Required Clinical Conditions Log

 - Due by the end of the third week of the rotation